Richard Burns: 1996–1998: Mitsubishi

 1996 saw an opening with Mitsubishi Ralliart at international level, seized upon with sufficient vigour to guide Burns to victory on that year's Rally New Zealand – albeit then, only a fixture within the Asia-Pacific Rally Championship and the FIA 2-Litre World Rally Cup.
 Even so, the fending off of such calibre competition as works-backed Subaru heavyweights Kenneth Eriksson and Piero Liatti only added gloss to an increasingly favoured reputation.
-In 1997 he was driving a same car as his team-mate Tommi Makinen had, Group A Mitsubishi Lancer Evolution III, IV, V; however it was re-badged as Carisma GT.
-His results continued to improve in 1997, from the 8 rallies he participated in, he finished in 4th place five separate times, and was 2nd at the Safari Rally, placing him seventh overall in the championship.
+In 1997, he was driving a same car as his team-mate Tommi Mäkinen had, Group A Mitsubishi Lancer Evolution III, IV, V; however it was re-badged as Carisma GT.
+His results continued to improve in 1997, from the eight rallies he participated in, he finished in fourth place five separate times, and was second at the Safari Rally, placing him seventh overall in the championship.

-Come 1998, he had won his maiden World Rally Championship event on the Safari, which was known as the most challenging and difficult rally.
+Come 1998, Burns had won his maiden World Rally Championship event on the Safari, which was known as the most challenging and difficult rally.
 He then added a second career victory on his swansong outing for Mitsubishi on that year's Rally GB, the event where Toyota's Carlos Sainz had a dramatic late retirement from fourth that secured the drivers' title for his team-mate, Tommi Makinen (who retired early in the event), as well as confirming the constructors' accolade for Mitsubishi.